Arlind-dev/dotfiles/README.md

 - **Creates a 5GB VHDX disk**: The script will create a 5GB VHDX file for storing the home directory and format it appropriately.
 - **Downloads and applies my NixOS configuration**: It clones the repository located at `https://github.com/Arlind-dev/dotfiles` and applies the NixOS configuration defined within it.
 - **Sets a default user password**: It sets the password for the `nixos` user as `nixos`.
-- **Updates your WSL configuration if necessary**: If the required settings (`kernelCommandLine = cgroup_no_v1=all`) are missing in your `.wslconfig`, it will offer to update them.
+- **Updates your WSL configuration if necessary**: If the required settings (`kernelCommandLine = cgroup_no_v1=all`) are missing in your `.wslconfig`, it will update them.
-- **Logs are stored in** `C:/wsl/nixos/logs/`: The script creates detailed logs of its operations, stored with timestamps (e.g., `setup_2024-09-31_hh-mm-ss.log`).
+- **Logs are stored in** `C:/wsl/nixos/logs/`: The script creates detailed logs of its operations, stored with timestamps (e.g., `setup_2024-09-31_HH-MM-SS.log`).
 - **Re-running the script deletes the existing NixOS WSL instance**: If you already have a NixOS WSL instance, the script will unregister it and create a new one from scratch.
+- **Handles administrative privileges**: The script checks if it is running with administrative privileges and restarts itself with elevated permissions if necessary.
+- **Installs WSL if not present**: The script checks if WSL is installed and will install it if it's not already present on your system.

 #### Prerequisites

-- **Git and Wget must be installed**: The script will check if these tools are installed.
-If they are not, it will prompt you to install them before continuing.
+- **Git must be installed**: The script will check if Git is installed.
+If it is not, it will prompt you to install it before continuing.
-- **WSL2 must be installed**: Make sure WSL2 already works and is enabled in Windows 10 or Windows 11.
-- **Enable Virtualization in your BIOS**:
+- **Enable Virtualization in your BIOS**: Ensure that virtualization is enabled in your BIOS settings to support WSL2.

 #### Key Configuration Variables